 – Use SCI Gateway

-– Or print a copy of the Ardgowan Hospice Referral Form along with the In-Patient Unit Assessment Form (if applicable) scan to secure email GG-UHB.email@example.com
+– Or print a copy of the Ardgowan Hospice Palliative Care Referral form along with the (if applicable) In Patient Unit iPOS to secure email GGC.firstname.lastname@example.org

 Our multi-disciplinary team will agree which service will assess your patient in the first instance based on the information you provide on the referral form.
 Please provide as much detail as possible on the form to assist us with this and to help avoid any possible delay.

-For further support on referrals please contact our Clinical Support Team on 01475 726830 Ext 2304 or 2227 (Monday to Friday 9am to 5pm) or for referrals outside these times, call the Duty Room on 01475 726830 where the case will be referred to medical staff for a decision and must be followed up with a completed referral form as soon as possible using the recommended routes.
+For further support on referrals please contact our Clinical Admin Team on 01475 726830 Ext 2227 (Monday to Friday 9am to 5pm) or for referrals outside these times, call the Duty Room on 01475 726830 where the case will be referred to medical staff for a decision and must be followed up with a completed referral form as soon as possible using the recommended routes.

 To assist in identifying suitable patients for referral, you can download the SPICT tool from this link.
 You can follow the GAEL guidance or use the SPAR tool from the following links: